- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 No matter the time of year, there is always something going on in Montreal.
 While the majority of the city’s events take place in the temperate summer months, residents also warm themselves up at winter festivals that celebrate art, music and fine dining in the City of Saints.

 Montreal International Auto Show (January)

 Expats with a passion for cars will be in their element at the Montreal International Auto Show.
-The show lasts for 10 days in mid-January and is held at the Palais des Congres de Montreal convention centre.
-Countless cars and trucks are on display, and the show attracts more than 200,000 visitors each year.
+The show generally lasts for 10 days in mid-January and is held at the Palais des Congres de Montreal convention centre.

 Fête des Neiges (January to February)

 This outdoor winter festival is held from late January to early February at Montreal’s Parc Jean-Drapeau.
 The event is great for children as there are dog-sledge rides, snow sculptures and people dressed up as polar bears.
 This festival is like a winter wonderland and includes a hockey tournament and live shows.
 It is something not to be missed.